svenalexdev/ai-simple-server/README.md

-# OpenAI Proxy API
+# A simple server for working with Gemini API

-This project provides a proxy for OpenAI API requests, allowing you to manage API requests and responses in development and production modes.
+This project provides a simple server for Gemini API requests, allowing you to manage API requests and responses, and get the chat history.

 ## Installation